lblod/delta-consumer-single-graph-maintainer/taskell.md

 - Extra features
     > Some things to fix or make
     * [x] Make sure to test if a file exists explicitely to stop the downloading.
 Now, it trusts the failure of creating the write stream.
 Or try to create write stream before sending the request.
-    * [ ] Complete JSDoc
+    * [x] Complete JSDoc
 - Needed improvements
     > These need to be done!
     * [x] Sync-file ln73-ln79 needs to be a single query/transaction

-## Doing

 - Tasks
     > Tasks to coördinate synchronisation of files
     * [ ] How do tasks work for the regulare file synchronisation?
     * [ ] How about initial sync?
-- Error handling
+- Downloading files
-    > Make my own subclass from Error that deals with 'caused by' better and can have multiple error of the same level.
-    * [ ] Make sure 'toString' represents all errors of the same level and recurses to lower levels
+    * [ ] This function is a mess.
+Clean up with Promises and reject => catch.

+## Doing

 - File remapping
     > Problem 2.
 Files can be put in different folders by different services.
 How to remap them to new folders?
     * [ ] Make test where a service puts a file in a subfolder
     * [ ] Make sure folder structure is remade like on the producer, look at the URI to recreate folders on the fly.
-    * [ ] Filter on the folder structure, and be able to replace structure.
+    * [x] Filter on the folder structure, and be able to replace structure.
     * [x] File name is not full path!
 Whenever you query for filenames, consider using the URI instead to also get the full path.
+- Updates to metadata
+    > There can be updates to metadata, think about the "modified" property, or the "filename".
+These are singular triples(?).
+    * [ ] Create new stage where these updates are done
+    * [ ] Filter triples about URI that already exists in ingest graph, or on replacement triple
+    * [ ] Move to ingest graph, removing old data
+    * [ ] On filename, also change physical filename?
+    * [ ] Also need for remapping?

 ## Done